Home / Examinations / Information and Application Process

 Instructions

 Before Examination Day, review the COPR Examination Handbook and note the virtual proctoring requirements.
-NEW: Download the secure Guardian Browser here.

 COPR examination items are linked to the 2011 National Occupation Competency Profile (NOCP).

-Examination results are released 3 – 4 weeks after the examination date.
-When the results are available, email notification with instructions on how to view results in the COPR applicant portal is sent to candidates.
+When the results are available, email notification with instructions on viewing results in the COPR applicant portal is sent to candidates.
 Please do not contact the examination provider or COPR for examination results.
 Results are distributed by COPR across the country simultaneously.

 Instructions:

-- Log into the COPR applicant portal and select “Examinations”.
+• Log into the COPR applicant portal.

 Manual Verification of Results